 Drain cleaning doesn’t have to be a complicated task that requires special cleaners or chemicals.
-You can easily clear out your pipes by plugging them and adding boiling water into each one.
+You can easily clear out your pipes by plugging them in and adding boiling water to each one.
 Start at the top floor and work your way down, removing the plunger as more water pours out so as not to push back any debris that may be stuck within.

 7. Wire Coat Hanger

-If you find yourself completely blocked off from the rest of the world and needing to unclog a drain, then wire coat hangers are another option.
+If you find yourself completely blocked off from the rest of the world and need to unclog a drain, then wire coat hangers are another option.
 They’re extremely sturdy and will do an excellent job at breaking up any large blockage that is preventing water from flowing freely down your pipes.

 8. Salt, Borax, and Vinegar

-If you have a slow-moving drain, try this natural clog remover.
+If you have a slow-moving drain try this natural clog remover.
 All you have to do is pour half a cup of Borax and 8 full tablespoons of salt down your drain.
 Once they’ve settled into the pipes, add vinegar slowly as the mixture begins to bubble up.
 You may need to repeat this process until all of the debris has been pushed out from within your pipes.